Vision

 The FOBTC Board added new members and hired a part-time Executive Director, Scott Gelfand, who could keep the campers engaged with local events and involved in the rebuilding process.
 The new Board worked successfully with The US Forest Service to create a new narrative on the vital purpose of recreation campers in the Stanislaus National Forest, and together they crafted a new working partnership with the City of Berkeley.
 The US Forest Service gave the City 30 acres to work with to rebuild camp, up from 14.5 acres on the last special use permit.
 They also allowed us to leave the Dining Hall in its current footprint, so that the center of camp would have the same feel by the river.

 It passed unanimously on the consent calendar.
-The plans are being put forward and a design team, Siegel and Strain, was hired in the fall 2017.
+The design team of Siegel and Strain, was hired in the fall 2017.
 Cost of Basis Design and environmental reviews will happen over 2018 and 2019, and the timeline is to begin construction in 2020.
-The goal is to have Camp open in June 2022.
+Camp Tuolumne reopened in June 2022!!

 FOBTC continues to be the advocate for the Camper Community and the vehicle for supporting camp and staff with donations, with community partnerships that help camp, and with educating the public, staff and campers on important camp news.